Death Watch: Plot

 The film is set in a near-future where death from illness has become rare.
 When Katherine Mortenhoe is diagnosed as having an incurable disease, she becomes a celebrity and is besieged by journalists.
-Vincent Ferriman, top executive at the television company NTV, offers her a large sum of money if she will allow her last days to be filmed and made into a reality television show called “Death Watch”.
+Vincent Ferriman, top executive at the television company NTV, offers her a large sum of money if she will allow her last days to be filmed and made into a reality television show called Death Watch.
 They have already secretly recorded her being told her diagnosis, as her doctor is colluding with them and has given her what are allegedly painkillers but will in fact make her increasingly ill.
-She accepts 300,000 pounds cash up front and, after giving the money to her husband, goes on the run in disguise.
+She accepts £300,000 cash upfront and, after giving the money to her husband, goes on the run in disguise.
 At a night shelter for down-and-outs she is found by Roddy.

 The audience knows – but she does not – that Roddy is a senior NTV cameraman who has undergone an experimental implant of cameras and transmitters behind his eyes, so that everything he sees is fed back to NTV, who edit it for their reality show.
 Roddy has done this mainly for money to give his estranged wife and their son.
 A side-effect is that he will go blind if he experiences more than a short period of darkness, so he has to stay awake by shining a small flashlight on his eyes at night.